Skip to content

 Then do this.

-SVG Icons (@components/icons)
+SVG Icons (@/components/icons or @components/icons)

-import { GearIcon, PlayIcon, WarningIcon } from '@components/icons'
+import { GearIcon, PlayIcon, WarningIcon } from '@/components/icons'

-See components/icons/index.ts for the full list of available icons.
+See src/components/icons/ for all available icons.